BenTaylorPublic/screeps/README.md

     Ensure creep is spawned before it starts trying to control it Compile construction sites in a list (once) before calling laborer.run Move creep arrays into their room objects

+Writing on a room sign via a flag
 ```
 ### Long term:
 ```
+Power
+    Gaining power levels
+        Use observers to check rooms

 Attack
     Priority target's via flags
     Attack params/modes